Unified View in Skykit Beam Collections is designed to support video wall configurations with the E500 Media Player.

 - Create a new Collection or open an existing one.

-- Click Add Entry (or Create Entry).
+- Click Add Entry or Create Entry.

 - In the Choose a Base Layout window, click the Select Orientation dropdown.

-- Select either Unified View - Landscape or Unified View - Portrait depending on your physical screen setup.
+- Select either Unified View - Landscape or Unified View - Portrait, depending on your physical screen setup.

 - Click Create Entry.

-Note: You will see a blue "E500 Unified Display" badge in the layout builder to remind you that this layout requires an E500 media player to display correctly.
+Note: A blue E500 Unified Display badge appears in the layout builder to indicate that this layout requires an E500 media player to display correctly.

 References

 [1] Skykit Support.
-"E500 User Manual". https://support.skykit.com/docs/e500-installation-guide
+E500 User Manual. https://support.skykit.com/docs/e500-installation-guide

 [2] Skykit Support.
-"How to Set Up Collections & Layouts (New Edition)". https://support.skykit.com/docs/how-to-set-up-collections-layouts
+How to Set Up Collections & Layouts (New Edition). https://support.skykit.com/docs/how-to-set-up-collections-layouts